LI-Jialu/CUHK_Treasure_Hunt/README.md

 updateReputation.php | updateReputation | N
 usernameExists.php | check whether username exists | Y

+### Important Note: The files can only be used after login cause user Authentication is required.

 ### Guides to using using these files:
 1. Use the static methods get/post to call these files (except for login)
 2. Look into the file.
 If you see $_GET use get, if you see $_POST use post